 The family of Jo Pattison, who died suddenly and unexpectedly last October, asked for donations in her memory for Traidcraft Exchange, the charitable wing of Traidcraft, which supplies most of the goods sold in the Shrewsbury Fair Trade shop, and for Christian Aid, Fairtrade and Christian Aid being the two causes closest to Jo's heart.
-Mags Vaughan, chief executive of Traidcraft, has kindly agreed to come to Shrewsbury on Tuesday 29 July to receive a large cheque for £3000, being half of the magnificent £6000 donated at the funeral.
-The cheque handover is at 12:45 pm at Shrewsbury Fair Trade, 8 St John's Hill, Shrewsbury, SY1 1JD, and at 4pm there will be a Meet and Greet with Mags at Bayston Hill Methodist Church, Lansdowne Road, Bayston Hill, Shrewsbury, SY3 0HZ, all welcome for Fairtrade tea and coffee and Fairtrade home baking.
-Jo's husband Ken, and Mags Vaughan were interviewed on Radio Shropshire on Saturday 26 July during the Commonwealth Games coverage, available here for 7 days, 1 hour and 40 minutes in http://www.bbc.co.uk/programmes/p022s8nj
+Mags Vaughan, chief executive of Traidcraft, kindly agreed to come to Shrewsbury on Tuesday 29 July to receive a large cheque for £3000, being half of the magnificent £6000 donated at the funeral.
+The cheque handover was at 12:45 pm at Shrewsbury Fair Trade, 8 St John's Hill, Shrewsbury, SY1 1JD, with Shrewsbury Mayor Beverley Baker in attendance, and at 4pm there was a Meet and Greet with Mags at Bayston Hill Methodist Church, Lansdowne Road, Bayston Hill, Shrewsbury, SY3 0HZ, with Fairtrade tea and coffee and Fairtrade home baking, and Bayston Hill Parish Council Chair, Teresa Lewis in attendance.
+Jo's husband Ken, and Mags Vaughan were interviewed on Radio Shropshire on Saturday 26 July, and the event was well covered by the Shropshire Star and Shrewsbury Chronicle.

 Shrewsbury Food Festival Saturday 28 June and Sunday 29 June, The Quarry, Shrewsbury.